pulibrary/bibdata/docs/indexing.md

 SCSB ids start with ‘SCSB’

 ## Source: DSpace
-About 68,800 senior theses pulled from the OIT Dataspace repository http://dataspace.princeton.edu/jspui/handle/88435/dsp019c67wm88m
+About 68,800 senior theses pulled from the Dataspace repository http://dataspace.princeton.edu/jspui/handle/88435/dsp019c67wm88m

 Frequency of updates: Once per year.
 The Mudd Manuscript Library - Collections Cordinator will contact the Orangelight tech liaison and request the senior theses to be loaded into the catalog.